Updated on 2024-10-11 GMT+08:00

 The reference format of an environment parameter is $${Parameter name}.
 For example, if the parameter name is hostname, you can use $${hostname} to reference the parameter.

 You can configure and manage environment parameters by group as required.
 For example, the value of hostname in the quasi-production environment is stage.example.com, and the value in the production environment is prod.example.com.
 The test script uses $${hostname} to reference this parameter.
-During the test, select different environments to execute the test so that a set of API automation test cases can be reused in all environments.
+During the test, select different environments to execute the test so that a set of automated API test cases can be reused in all environments.

 Procedure